vcsjones/vcsjones.dev/_posts/2019-07-18-sometimes-valid-rsa-dotnet.md

 relaxed in some ways.

 This turned out not to be one of those cases.
 The CMS part was actually working just fine.
-What as failing was RSA itself.
+What was failing was RSA itself.
 The core of the issue was that different implementations of RSA disagreed on the RSA signature's validity.

 That seems pretty strange!